chrisbra/vim-autoread/README.md

 ## Usage
 ---
-Once installed, take a look at the help at `:h vim-autoread` (not yet available).
+Once installed, take a look at the help at `:h vim-autoread`.

 Here is a short overview of the functionality provided by the plugin: